nrfconnect/sdk-nrf/samples/bluetooth/mesh/dfu/target/README.rst

 The sample can also be the Target node updated by any firmware image that is compiled as the MCUboot application and transferred over the mesh network.
 In both cases, the firmware needs to be signed and the firmware version increased to pass the validation when the MCUboot swaps the images.

-To set a new version, alter the :kconfig:option:`CONFIG_MCUBOOT_IMAGE_VERSION` to a version that is higher than the default version of: ``"1.0.0+0"``.
+To set a new version, alter the Kconfig option :kconfig:option:`CONFIG_MCUBOOT_IMAGE_VERSION` to a version that is higher than the default version of: ``"1.0.0+0"``.
-Then, after rebuilding the sample, the binary of the updated sample can be found under :file:`samples/bluetooth/mesh_dfu/target/build/zephyr/app_update.bin`.
+Then, after rebuilding the sample, the binary of the updated sample can be found in :file:`samples/bluetooth/mesh_dfu/target/build/zephyr/app_update.bin`.

 To perform a DFU with this sample, the following additional information is required: